Lay summaries July 5, 2023

 - Do small hospitals have lower quality: Evidence from the English NHS Gaughan J• Presentation to Faculti, April 2021.

-Recent publication May 25, 2021
+Recent publication May 25, 2021 - ARCHIVED

 Publications are detailed on the publications page.